Search within:

 • Utilize Handshake to reach out to 10 or more qualified Alumni and/or Dual Career Candidates and ask them to apply for this position.

-When applicable, the university’s standard diversity statement for recruitment should be utilized:
+When applicable, the university’s standard Non-Discrimination statement for recruitment should be utilized:

 Ohio University is proud of its rich history, diverse campuses, international communities, and beautiful Appalachian settings.
 As part of our ongoing efforts to provide and support a transformative learning experience, we affirm our commitment to fostering a welcoming, respectful, diverse, and inclusive workforce and community.
-All qualified applicants are encouraged to apply and will receive consideration free from discrimination on the basis of race, color, religion, age, ethnicity, national origin, national ancestry, sex, pregnancy, gender, gender identity or expression, sexual orientation, military service or veteran status, mental or physical disability, or genetic information.
-Ohio University is an equal access/equal opportunity and affirmative action employer.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, age, national origin, ethnicity, national ancestry, sex, pregnancy, gender, gender identity or expression, sexual orientation, status as a parent or foster parent, military service or veteran status, mental or physical disability, or genetic information.
+Ohio University is an Equal Opportunity Employer.

 Education and Experience Requirements and Equivalency Language